Aghajari/AXrLottie/README.md

 ## Changelogs
 **1.2.0 :**
-- Moved from JCenter to mavenCenteral
+- Moved from JCenter to mavenCentral
 - Synced with latest version of [rlottie](https://github.com/Samsung/rlottie)
 - Some improvements & Bugs fixed